 Finding a good home you can afford in a rural community or city in eastern Ontario is important to your work/life balance.
 There’s lots of housing options in eastern Ontario where you can choose what amenities and services are important for your life.

 In 2021, it’s 32% more expensive to live in Toronto than Kingston.

 While housing costs have increased in many areas during the pandemic, eastern Ontario remains a mid-range area compared to southern and northern Ontario markets, and even right next door in Ottawa.
 That means you get more house for your money and you’re still within a good roads system (Hwy 401) with multiple transportation options such as trains, buses and regular flights close by.

 Here’s What Housing Costs Look Like in Eastern Ontario:

 In Brockville, a single-family home can cost you up to ~$425,000.
 However many homes are less expensive than that.
 Plus, Brockville is a smaller city on the St. Lawrence River within an hour’s drive of Ottawa.
 And it’s on the 401 Hwy route so heading to larger centres for entertainment, like to Toronto, is convenient.
 Even better, there’s jobs and training opportunities in the region.

-Trenton is home to 8 Wing CFB Trenton.
-Known as the gateway to Trent-Severn Waterway, Trenton is close to diverse employment and training opportunities and outdoor recreation.
+Quinte West is home to 8 Wing CFB Trenton.
+Known as the gateway to Trent-Severn Waterway, Quinte West is close to diverse employment and training opportunities and outdoor recreation.
 Plus, it’s within reasonable driving distances to larger urban centres.

 Rural properties vary across the region.
 However, you’ll find acreage, hobby farms, treed lots and waterfront properties throughout the area, so you can find a location and price that suits your plans.